vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 With that done, let's compile and start our program.
 We will feed our DDlog code to the DDlog compiler and it will generate a new folder.
 This folder contains CLI so we can run our program as well as a library that we will need later for our C program.
-Note, that on the first run it will take a while, but will be signifanctly faster afterwards.
+Note, that on the first run it will take a while, but will be significantly faster afterwards.
 After the code is compiled let's start a command-line so we can start playing with our program.

 .. code-block::